Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-We may reason along similar lines as to why the distributions obtained for the $74'$ locus is different to those seen in experiments.
-This locus again lies within the Loop-1, and would remain away from the cell-center (where the dif-ter is located).
-While there are broad similarities between the two sets of data, we still have high probability to obtain the loci right at the poles.
-This differs from the experimental data.
+We may reason along similar lines as to why the distributions obtained for the $74'$ ($50$-th monomer) locus appear quantitatively different to those seen in experiments.
+This locus again lies within the Loop-1, and would remain away from the cell-center which is the position of the {\em dif-ter}.
+While there are broad similarities between the experimental and modelling data, we still have high probability to obtain the loci right at the poles.
+This differs from the experimental data which has $4$ distinct peaks for the 4-foci data at the intervals $0.6-1$ interval.
+In our case Loop-1, which caries monomer $50$, from GD1 and GD1' ( and correspondingly GD2 and GD2') may keep interchanging positions along the long axis.
+In our ongoing studies without replication (unpublished data), but in the presence of a rosette of small loops in the region $1-125$ and $1-375$, we observe that the loops repel each other and rarely interchange positions, which would lead to the sharp peaks observed in experiments.